Richard le Blond

 Richard le Blond (or le Blound; died after 1325) was an Irish lawyer and judge of the early fourteenth century.
 After serving for many years as Serjeant-at-law (Ireland) he was rewarded for his services to the English Crown with a seat on the Court of Common Pleas (Ireland).

 He was born in Arklow, County Wicklow.
-It is unclear whether or not he was related to David le Blond, who was a justice of the Court of the Justiciar of Ireland during the same era; (there is some evidence that David came from County Cork, not Wicklow).
+It is unclear whether or not he was related to David le Blond, or le Blound, who was a justice of the Court of the Justiciar of Ireland during the same era; (there is some evidence that David came from County Cork, not Wicklow).